UCBoulder/3DMTF/README.rst

    * -i is the input point cloud file
    * -o is the folder to save any output
    * -m is the method of mtf {lsf or psf}
-   * -r is a flag that tells the program the data is already ROIed
+   * -r is a flag used to indicate the point cloud data is already a region-of-interest (ROI)
-   * -v views the MTF plot when finished
+   * -v to view the MTF plot when finished

 To run the provided ROI Drawing Tool on your point cloud data prior to computing MTF (very large point clouds with extra targets/features will not result in a successful outcome), remove the -r flag/argument from the command line command.
+PPTK is required for the ROI Tool.

 Demo
 ====
 Example data can be found in the demo folder.
+This data has been provided and reduced to a small region of interest with permission from `Orion Space Solutions <https://orion.arcfield.com/>`_ (formerly LiteWave Technologies, Inc).

 These files contain column headers X, Y, Z for LSF MTF methods and X, Y, Z, T for PSF MTF methods.
-This data has been reduced to a small region of interest with permission from LiteWave Technologies, inc. The following are short descriptions of each file:
+The following are short descriptions of each file:

 #.
 1-single-alongtrack-lsfmtf.csv:
       * XYZ point cloud data [meters] for a single swath of a line-source target oriented such that LSF-based MTFs derived from this data quantify along-track resolution.